 BIB 596.
 Hermeneutics.
 3 hours.
 Su.
-Even years.
-Sp.
-Odd years.
+Even years; Sp.
+Three-year rotation.

 This course studies the general principles requisite for proper biblical interpretation.
 It also examines special principles necessary for properly interpreting different types of literary genre.
 Attention is given to examples of legitimate interpretation and opportunity is given for application of principles by students.